hoko/hoko-ios/README.md

 ### Framework

 1. Download the [Hoko SDK](https://github.com/hokolinks/hoko-ios/archive/master.zip).
-2. Drag the `Hoko.framework` file to your project's `Target Dependencies`.
+2. Drag the `Hoko` folder to your project.
 3. Be sure to also add `SystemConfiguration.framework` and `zlib.dylib` in case your project does not include it already.

 ## SDK Setup

 Add the following line to your `applicationDidFinishLaunching` method in your `AppDelegate` class.

+Objective-C

 ```objective-c
 #import <Hoko/Hoko.h>